rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-node-sdk.md

     maxInternalQueueSize:20000
 });

-client.createPersistenceQueue(QueueOpts, callback)
+client.createPersistenceQueue(queueOpts, callback)
 ```

-To achieve the data persistence, you need to call the `createPersistenceQueue` method which takes two parameters as input - `QueueOpts` and a `callback`.
+To achieve the data persistence, you need to call the `createPersistenceQueue` method which takes two parameters as input - `queueOpts` and a `callback`.
 This will initialize the persistent queue.

 {% hint style="warning" %}
 If the `createPersistenceQueue` method is not called after initializing the SDK, the SDK will work without any persistence.